wavefrontHQ/help/cloud_integrations_add_single.md

 You have to grant Wavefront read-only access to your Amazon account so we can show you your metrics.
-Run the Amazon **Create New Role** wizard where you provide Wavefront account and external IDs.
+Run the Amazon **Create New Role** wizard where you provide Wavefront account.
 In the Create New Role wizard Review, copy the Role ARN containing the Amazon account ID.